bassamanator/Sovol-SV06-firmware/README.md

 > The [Label objects setting](https://docs.mainsail.xyz/overview/features/exclude-objects#enable-the-label-objects-setting-in-your-slicer) in your slicer must be enabled for KAMP to work.

 > [!NOTE]
-> `LINE_PURGE` is useable _on appropriate devices_ even if KAMP is disabled.
+> `KAMP_LINE_PURGE` is useable _on appropriate devices_ even if KAMP is disabled.

-This repo contains all the code from the KAMP repository, however, only the `adaptive meshing` and `LINE_PURGE` functionality of KAMP has been configured and tested for use.
+This repo contains all the code from the KAMP repository, however, only the `adaptive meshing` and `KAMP_LINE_PURGE` functionality of KAMP has been configured and tested for use.
 To enable other functionality, adjust `/cfgs/kamp/KAMP_Settings.cfg`.

 Read [KAMP official docs](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) to learn more.